Monday November 22, 2021 | VICTORIA, BC

 Today’s prominent buzz phrase was “remaining nimble”, for which monies are being kept available, as the bills for handling the flooding impact recovery and the continuing pandemic have yet to roll in.
 “We are working hard to assess the damage,” said Robinson.

 There is a lot of liquidity in the system, according to government.
-And tax revenues have been strong, including from personal and corporate tax, as well as property transfer taxes and retail sales tax.
+And tax revenues have been strong, including from personal and corporate tax, as well as through the real estate sector (property transfer taxes) and consumer spending (retail sales tax).
 Government takes credit for strong retail by having supported businesses during the pandemic recovery.

 There is “some progress in housing supply”, said Robinson, adding that the supply of purpose-built rental is improving (not all of it built yet).